Afghan life remains dire as Taliban mark 3 years of rule – DW – 08/14/2024

 They have banished women and girls from almost all areas of public life.

-Girls have been barred from attending school beyond sixth grade, and women were prohibited from local jobs and nongovernmental organizations.
+Girls have been barred from attending school beyond sixth grade, and women have been prohibited from local jobs and nongovernmental organizations.
 The Taliban have ordered the closure of beauty salons and barred women from going to gyms and parks.
 Women also can't go out without a male guardian.

 In a decree issued in May 2022, women were also advised to wear a full-body burqa that showed only their eyes.